FlavScents AInsights Entry for 2,6-Dimethyl Pyrazine (CAS: 108-50-9)

 8. Practical Insights for Formulators

-2,6-Dimethyl pyrazine is valued for its ability to impart a rich, roasted character to both flavors and fragrances.
+2,6-Dimethyl pyrazine is valued for its ability to impart a realistic roasted and nutty character to both flavors and fragrances.
 It synergizes well with other pyrazines and roasted notes, enhancing complexity.
-Formulators should be cautious of its potency to avoid overpowering the blend.
-It is often under-used in subtle applications where its impact could enhance authenticity.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering aroma.
+It is often under-utilized in lighter profiles where subtlety is required.

 Citation hooks: FlavScents; industry practice